-- functionaries whose efficiency will be critical for the day-to-day administration and monitoring of the systems established to implement the CBD/NP (e.g. checkpoints) and the ITPGRFA/MLS (e.g. genebank managers). - local community, civil society, farmer and industry organizations, including women's groups, to support their own constituents operating under both the CBD/NP and ITPGRFA/MLS - negotiating ABS agreements - developing community or organizational ABS protocols - documenting, characterizing, and publicizing information about GR they can potentially provide, particularly for kinds of GRs that are most likely to be in demand - identifying genetic resources with useful adaptive traits that would be useful to access (as part of strategies to adapt to climate change)
+- functionaries whose efficiency will be critical for the day-to-day administration and monitoring of the systems established to implement the CBD/NP (e.g. checkpoints) and the ITPGRFA/MLS (e.g. genebank managers). - local community, civil society, farmer and industry organisations, including women's groups, to support their own constituents operating under both the CBD/NP and ITPGRFA/MLS - negotiating ABS agreements - developing community or organisational ABS protocols - documenting, characterising, and publicising information about GR they can potentially provide, particularly for kinds of GRs that are most likely to be in demand - identifying genetic resources with adaptive traits that would be useful to access (as part of strategies to adapt to climate change)